Wisconsin School of Business: Academic centers

-Nicholas Center for Corporate Finance and Investment Banking
+The Marketing Leadership Institute is a Knowledge Center within the Wisconsin School of Business.
+The Marketing Leadership Institute (MLI) brings academia and industry together to advance marketing practice and research.
+The Institute supports any student interested in marketing with a particular interest on students studying for an MBA in the Brand and Marketing Management, Marketing Analytics and Insights, or Tech Product Marketing specializations.
+The Institute has three Hubs within it that align to these niche specialization areas: the A.C.
+Nielsen Hub for Marketing Analytics & Insights, the Brand & Marketing Management Hub, and the Technology Product Marketing Hub.
+In addition to its work with students, the MLI supports alumni and industry members.
+One way industry gets involved is through the External Advisory Board.
+The board is composed of top companies leading the way in Marketing.

 The Nicholas Center supports the University of Wisconsin's MBA program in Corporate Finance and Investment Banking.
 The center was established in 2003 through a $6.4 million gift from Albert O. "Ab" Nicholas, former chairman, CEO, and portfolio manager of Nicholas Company, Inc.

-Puelicher Center for Banking Education

 The Puelicher Center for Banking Education, established in 1995, is an endowed center focused on undergraduate education in commercial and investment banking, research in banking practices, and partnerships in financial intermediation.

-Robert Beyer Center for Managerial Accounting and Control

-The Robert Beyer Center for Managerial Accounting and Control is affiliated with the Accounting and Information Systems department of the Wisconsin School of Business and supports research by managerial accounting faculty.
+The Robert Beyer Center for Managerial Accounting and Control is affiliated with the Accounting and Information Systems Department of the Wisconsin School of Business and supports research by managerial accounting faculty.

-Weinert Center for Entrepreneurship

 The Weinert Center provides teaching, research, and service pertaining to entrepreneurial management and enterprise development.
 In 2009, it was named a National Model MBA Entrepreneurship Program by the United States Association for Small Business and Entrepreneurship.